The House Opposite (1931 film)

 The House Opposite is a 1931 British crime film directed by Walter Summers and starring Henry Kendall, Frank Stanmore and Arthur Macrae.
-It was shot at Elstree Studios outside London.
-It was based on the 1931 novel The House Opposite by Joseph Jefferson Farjeon.
-It follows a police officer who pursues a gang of blackmailers.
+It was written by Summers based on the 1931 novel The House Opposite by Joseph Jefferson Farjeon, and was made as a quota quickie at Elstree Studios outside London.
+A police officer pursues a gang of blackmailers.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

+Plot

+Young detective Hobart tracks down the headquarters of a gang of blackmailers, surveils them from the empty house opposite.
+He is trapped by the gang, but escapes during a fire.